modernweb-dev/web/docs/docs/test-runner/browser-launchers/playwright.md

 ### Using with Github Actions

-When used with Github Actions, the above will not work because Playwright requires specific packages not available in the GH Action container.
-Rather than installing the require packages manually, the easiest work around is to use the official Playwright Action provided by Microsoft.
+When used with Github Actions, the above will not work because Playwright requires specific packages not available in the Github Actions container.
+Rather than installing the required packages manually, the easiest work around is to use the official Playwright Action provided by Microsoft.

 https://github.com/marketplace/actions/run-playwright-tests

 This action will allow you to run the Playwright launcher provided by web-test-runner.

+### CI / Docker

-For other CI Environment setups for Playwright, check out the official docs provided by Playwright.
+For other CI Environment setups as well as using Playwright with Docker, check out the official docs provided by Playwright.

 https://playwright.dev/docs/ci